By Dr Salini Devi Rajendran

 Green technology or eco-innovations in agriculture is also a potential driver of a circular economy as the capabilities of green technology such as sensing new knowledge, products, and processes provide competitive advantages.
 However, there is a lack of upskilling opportunities and financial incentives offered to small-scale farmers.

 Many small-scale farmers find it very challenging and are not motivated to invest more money and resources to expand their farming sites as well as boost their agricultural productivity.
 Now, small-scale farmers should be offered equal opportunity to use technologies to improve climate-smart agriculture, which aims to increase agricultural productivity.
-Related government agencies should open training opportunities for farmers who wish to upgrade their skills and master agricultural technologies applications that may aid to boost their crop productivity.
+Related government agencies should open training opportunities for farmers who wish to upgrade their skills and master agricultural technology applications that may aid in boosting their crop productivity.

 Implementing the circular economy will result in a sustainable food system in all three main pillars: environmental, economic, and social.
 The circular economy has the potential to transform the agriculture-food industry into one that is more resilient, inclusive, sustainable, and competitive.
 The transition from a linear to a circular economy may promote and strengthen 4Bs – better production, better nutrition, better environment, and better life which could enhance the sustainable growth of the agri-food industry and a food-secure world for all.